gchq/gaffer-docker/docker/gaffer-operation-runner/README.md

 Gaffer Operation Runner
 ========================
-In this folder you can find the required files for running a Gaffer operation directly on the Gaffer instance (bypassing the REST service).
+In this folder you can find the required files for running a Gaffer operation directly on the Gaffer instance.
+This means that it bypasses the REST service.

 The operation that is executed must be specified in the files/operation/operation.json file.
 By default, the runner counts all the elements in the graph.